 "Today, through this bridge, we are proud to make a sustainable contribution to that noble mission," said Lieutenant Colonel Trinh Van Cuong.

-According to Lieutenant Colonel Cuong, Banton Bridge not only has strategic value but is also a "lifeblood" of humanity, a path of hope, dialogue and trust that the Vietnamese "blue beret" soldiers have worked hard to build.
+According to Lieutenant Colonel Cuong, the Banton Bridge not only holds strategic value but also represents a humanistic "lifeline," a path of hope, dialogue, and trust that the Vietnamese "blue beret" soldiers have painstakingly built.

 Source: https://thanhnien.vn/nguoi-dan-chau-phi-nhay-mua-tren-cay-cau-duoc-chien-si-mu-noi-xanh-sua-chua-185251028132156404.htm